 Authenticator apps use a TOTP (Time-based One-Time Password).
 It is easy to setup in many online accounts you have, by simply aiming your phone camera at the QR code and following the website prompts.

-A step above these apps is a FIDO2 hardware key, such as Yubikey which you touch during login.
+Recommended: A more secure method for implementing two factor authentication (2FA) is to a use a hardware key, such as Yubikey which you touch during login.

 Log Out of Online Accounts